Aquanty/rtd-hgs/docs/source/index.rst

       #. **z(i), i=1,nz** Nodal :math:`z`-coordinates [L].

-This instruction should be placed at the top of the file and should not appear more than once.
+| This instruction should be placed at the top of the file and should
+  not appear more than once.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Fracture information
+| **Fracture information**

 #. **seed** Seed for the random number generator.
 If this number is